IRBLReproduction/FaultExpSuites/README.md

 * In our case, we save it to the Bench/_archives directory.
 * Each subject must be stored in the group directory to which it belongs.
 * Finally, unpacking all archives by using the unpacking.sh script.
+* The last command using unpacking.sh unpacks all archive files in '_archives' folder into 'data' folder as keeping the original directory structures.
 > $ cd Bench <br />
 > Bench$ mkdir _archives <br />
 > Bench$ cd _archives <br />